Hello, I’m Kate the Artist and I’d love to share an inspiring story about strength

 Though I didn’t understanding why until later, it was those two paintings that influenced the content for my first two pieces, Balance (2017) and Revival (2018), giving birth to The Master Work Series.
 Embedded with various lessons that hold keys to the mind’s many doors, painting remarkably grew into something more than pursuing a childhood goal.
 It blossomed into my life’s work and matured into functional art that, like puzzle pieces, connect and serve a united purpose.

-I did not know what I was doing when I started painting and had not intended to create a series.
-I just let go and went with the flow.
-Granted, it wasn’t until I started looking into the unconscious reasoning behind what I was painting, that I began to recognize symbolism and color as a rich underestimated language packed with insightful lessons and truth.
 The series has been one of my greatest teachers and helped wake up a stronger level of endurance within myself.
-It’s taught me that the integration, rather than the suppression, of pain bears powerful transformation.
+It’s taught me that the integration, rather than the suppression, of pain bears powerful transmutation and freedom.

 Diptych Omnipresence, December 2020